-Dying plantar warts or verrucas can happen after your body recuperates or through some kind of treatment (eg. cryotherapy freezing wart with liquid nitrogen).
+Dying plantar warts or verrucas can happen after your body recuperates or through some way of treatment.
 A dying wart refers to wart that is approaching the end of their life expectancy and are basically recuperating or leaving for good.

 The agonizing plantar warts situated on the feet, ordinarily the base or on your toes and in this way can bring about genuine agony when strolling.
 The absence of pain does not mean the wart is totally dead.
 Distinguishing when your wart is dying or dead is an imperative step, especially in the event that you need them gone for good and not spreading at a later date.